ArcadeHustle/RingEdge_NoKey_softmod/README.md

 https://webcache.googleusercontent.com/search?q=cache:CiZlw8FpwmEJ:https://www.arcade-projects.com/forums/index.php%3Fthread/6466-ringedge-2-wide-nu-game-list/%26pageNo%3D2+&cd=1&hl=en&ct=clnk&gl=us

 # Stage Three
-Well after the dick wagging on Assembler Games a random technical examination of the RingEdge popped up:<br>
+Well after the dick wagging on Assembler Games a random technical examination of the RingEdge popped up on Hiroyuki's home page (ひろゆきのホームページ):<br>
 ```
 "I have purchased a ring edge that starts a game with a key-chip"
 "And SSD is such a rare item...
 It is locked by ATA's SECURITY lock, but if you UNLOCK it, you can access it from Windows as usual via USB-SATA bridge.
 Well, as I wrote the other day, there are unknown partitions."